bml-research/data_analysis_bml/excel/excel_04_data_import_solutions.md

 >As you might have observed, this is a very large dataset (one of the csv files is almost 1 GB in size).
 Excel has a lot of trouble in rendering the data in real-time.
 You are probably way better off doing analysis of such large datasets in R or Python.
 The solution is not included as the file size is to large to include on the website.

+### Exercise 7

+Use PowerQuery to load the csv files.
+Data tab > `From Text/CSV`.
+Here you can select the delimiter (tab, comma, custom).
+Click `Transform Data` for more import options.
+You can click remove Rows to remove top rows.
+`Replace Values` can be used to replace text to indicate missing values.
+You can manually enter Column names.
+You can click `Use First Rows as Headers` to use the first row as a header.
+Decimal separator can be changed by changing the regional settings under `File` > `Options and Settings` > `Query Options` > `Regional Settings`.

 ---